bayespecon.logdet.make_logdet_fn¶

 - Parameters:¶

-- W : np.ndarray¶
+- W : np.ndarray or scipy.sparse matrix¶

 Either a 2-D dense

 (n, n)spatial weights matrix or a 1-D array of pre-computed real eigenvalues.
-Passing eigenvalues skips the O(n³) decomposition inside this function; the'grid'and'exact'methods are not available in that case and fall back to'eigenvalue'.- method : str¶
+Passing eigenvalues skips the O(n³) decomposition inside this function; the'grid_dense'and'exact'methods are not available in that case and fall back to'eigenvalue'.- method : str¶

-"eigenvalue"— pre-compute W’s eigenvalues once (O(n³)); every subsequent evaluation costs O(n) and is exact (default)."exact"— exact O(n³) symbolic det via pytensor (slow for n > 500)."grid"— spline interpolation over pre-computed grid (approximate)."full"— exact sparse-LU grid (MATLABlndetfullstyle), then spline interpolation."int"— sparse-LU + cubic-spline interpolation (MATLABlndetintstyle)."mc"— Monte Carlo trace approximation ([Barry and Kelley Pace, 1999]), then spline interpolation."ichol"— ILU-based approximation (MATLABlndeticholanalog), then spline interpolation."chebyshev"— Chebyshev polynomial approximation ([Pace and LeSage, 2004]); near-minimax polynomial approximation evaluated via Clenshaw’s algorithm.
-O(m) per evaluation after O(n³) or O(R·n·m) pre-computation.- rho_min : float, default=-1.0¶
+None("eigenvalue"forn <= 2000else"chebyshev").
+Supported values:"eigenvalue"— pre-compute W’s eigenvalues once (O(n³)); every subsequent evaluation costs O(n) and is exact."exact"— exact O(n³) symbolic det via pytensor (slow for n > 500)."grid_dense"— dense eigenvalue grid + cubic-spline interpolation."grid_sparse"— sparse-LU grid + cubic-spline interpolation for large sparse W."sparse_spline"— sparse-LU + cubic-spline interpolation on[max(rho_min, 0), rho_max]."grid_mc"— Monte Carlo trace approximation ([Barry and Kelley Pace, 1999]) + spline interpolation."grid_ilu"— ILU-based approximation + spline interpolation."chebyshev"— Chebyshev polynomial approximation ([Pace and LeSage, 2004]); near-minimax polynomial evaluated via Clenshaw’s algorithm.
+O(m) per evaluation after O(n³) or O(R·n·m) pre-computation."trace_mc"— Hutchinson stochastic trace estimator with a truncated polynomial expansion (used by the flow models).- rho_min : float, default=-1.0¶

 Lower bound for the grid method.